What key factors went into deciding to become a chemical technical professional (CTP)?

 Think about an early career CTP.
 What’s your best piece of advice to help them succeed in the workplace?

 How important is gaining new skills to achieving success as a CTP?
-Do you think it is better to be a self-learner, or were you a fan of taking additional classes/seminars to gain new skills?
+Do you think it is better to be a self-learner or are you a fan of taking additional classes/seminars to gain new skills?

 What are the hallmarks of a good technician/supervisor relationship?